 They’re strong, perfectly made, electronically and mechanically sophisticated (there’s even an on-board efficiency computer) and utterly comfortable.
 We tested the Sahel Compact Impulse 8 and the Agattu.
-They cost from £2000.
-Like all electric bikes, they’re heavy.
+They cost from £2,000.
+Like all but the most expensive electric bikes, they’re heavy.

 While it’s fun to test folders and electrics, we probably won’t be spending thousands.
-Fortunately, there are plenty of electric folding bikes to choose from if you don’t need every sophistication!
+Fortunately, there are plenty of electric folding bikes to choose from if you don’t need every sophistication.
+There are good ranges at Leisure Lakes Bikes and at Tredz!
 And, of course, if you can squeeze ordinary bikes onto the boot, the roof or a trailer, all the better.
 All hail those who kit up their bikes and leave the cars at home when they camp!

 Something to play with on the water?
 Yes!

 So there we were for a third year at the gloriously turquoise Lac Ste Croix and the Gorges du Verdon.
 And nothing to play with on the water.
 In previous years, we’d had a tandem inflatable kayak.
 This time, while swimming, we tried to design the perfect boat-thing.